Konrad I, Duke of Głogów: Life

 At the end of his life he founded a church in Zielona Góra (now a Co-cathedral) dedicated to his grandmother, St. Hedwig of Silesia.
 The church was completed only twenty years after his death by his son and heir Henry III.

 Marriages and children

 In 1249 Konrad contracted his first marriage to Salome (b. ca. 1225 - d.
 April 1267/74), daughter of Duke Władysław of Greater Poland.
-They had six children:
+They had: